eisental/RedstoneChips/circuitdocs/Pixel.md

 In this operation mode it's possible to use a transmitter to set the pixel's color wirelessly.
 The transmitted bits should not include a clock value, starting at bit 0 with the pixel color or index.
 You can build the chip without any inputs in this mode.

-It's possible to build the chip without a clock pin if only 1 data pin is used.
+It's possible to build the chip without a clock pin when only 1 data pin is used.

+Note that wool blocks that are not attached directly or indirectly (through other wool blocks) to an interface block will not be colored even if they are within range.

 [source code](https://github.com/eisental/BasicCircuits/blob/master/src/main/java/org/tal/basiccircuits/pixel.java)